deNBI/simpleVMWorkshop/part3.md

    ```
    parallel -a reads.tsv search
    ```
+   where
+     * `reads.tsv` is a list of datasets that we want to scan.
+     * `search` is the function that we want to call.

 5. Optional: This command will run a few minutes.
 You could open a second terminal and inspect the cpu utilization with `htop`.
    ![](figures/htop.png)